Hugh Freeze settling in at Ole Miss

 But he also knows that he has the pieces in place to run his high-octane, spread offense.
 There are dual-threat quarterbacks galore, including Bo Wallace, who at one time was an ASU signee, and the Rebels have quality speed at the skill positions.

 Freeze doesn’t view Ole Miss’ program as bleak, and while the Rebels spent 2011 at the bottom of the SEC pile, with time, Freeze believes he can get this program to rebound.

 “I do believe with all my heart that we’ll get back to being competitive and hopefully we’ll do it sooner rather than later, but I’ve got to preach to myself patience,” he said.
 “I’m not a very patient guy, but I’ve got to be patient with these guys.
 Hopefully, there’s a large percentage of the team that wants to change the way things are and we can get them to buy in.
 Hopefully, the ones who are on the fence can buy in with us.”

 Still, inconsistency has thrived at Ole Miss.
 There’s the idea that Freeze isn’t experienced enough.
 There’s the fact that the Rebels haven’t been to the SEC championship game and have won 10 games just once since 1971.

-The Rebels have ways to go before they'll really compete in the SEC, but Freeze hopes he can shake the stigma that winning at Ole Miss is preposterous.
+The Rebels have ways to go before they'll really compete in the SEC, but Freeze hopes he can shake the stigma that it's preposterous to win at Ole Miss.